mathren/plotFunc/README.md

 # How to use `compare_all_work_dir_inlists.py`

+**Do not trust this too much, at least not yet**

 MESA allows to nest namelists (i.e., star_job, controls, and/or
-pgstar) using `read_extra_star_job_inlist*` and `extra_star_job_inlist*_name`. `compare_all_work_dir_inlists.py` uses
+pgstar) using `read_extra_star_job_inlist*` and `extra_star_job_inlist*_name`.
+The script `compare_all_work_dir_inlists.py` uses
-the function defined in `compare_inlists.py`to compare the entire MESA setup of two work directories.
+the functions defined in `compare_inlists.py`to compare the entire MESA setup of two work directories.

 It first builds a "master" dictionary with of all the options MESA reads for each namelist, starting from `inlist` and checking if it contains nested namelists, and perform the comparison of the "master" dictionaries of the two folders.
 If the same `read_extra_star_job_inlist*` (i.e. same number instead of the `*`) appears in multiple nested inlists the last read will over-write the previous, which is the same behavior as in MESA.
+Same for controls and pgstar.
+The comparison between the pgstar namelists is also disabled by default and can be done using `--pgstar=True` from command line.

-This for now works only for single stars, and is more experimental. *Do not trust this too much, at least not yet*.
+This for now works only for single stars, and is more experimental.
 It can be used inside of scripts or notebooks, or from command line, thanks to [`click`](https://github.com/pallets/click).